patriciomassaro/JobSeeker/backend/README.md

 docker compose up -d
 ```

-* Now you can open your browser and interact with these URLs:
+Now you can open your browser and interact with these URLs:

-Frontend, built with Docker, with routes handled based on the path: http://localhost
+- Frontend, built with Docker, with routes handled based on the path: http://localhost

-Backend, JSON based web API based on OpenAPI: http://localhost/api/
+- Backend, JSON based web API based on OpenAPI: http://localhost/api/

-Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs
+- Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs

-Adminer, database web administration: http://localhost:8080

-Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090
+- Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090

-**Note**: The first time you start your stack, it might take a minute for it to be ready.
-While the backend waits for the database to be ready and configures everything.
-You can check the logs to monitor it.

 To check the logs, run: